pramitpal/msvsd_one_bit_adc/README.md

 ```
 It can be seen that there are some property errors present in `inverter_manual.spice` file, which is postlayout, extracted netlist.
 Next step can be to prevent the property error arising in the post layout netlist.
+# WEEK 2
+# 5. Simulation of Inverter using Xschem and Ngspice

 ## References
 http://opencircuitdesign.com/magic/